-- There should be a formal process to prepare and approve journal entries to record taxes receivable and the tax settlements. - Bank reconciliations for the tax account should be performed by someone independent of the tax collection process. - Each property tax settlement cycle includes a reconciliation of the general ledger to the tax collection system total collections.
+- There should be a formal process to prepare and approve journal entries to record taxes receivable and the tax settlements. - Bank reconciliations for the tax account should be performed by someone independent of the tax collection process. - Each property tax settlement cycle includes a reconciliation of the general ledger to the tax collection process.